Circular Saw Vs Miter Saw | Comparison & Uses Explained

 Miter saw is relatively easier to use as it is mounted on a table, and the wood plank needs to be fed to the blade.
 On the other hand, a circular saw is a handheld, and you need to have mastery in making cuts on the required workpiece.
-Therefore, a miter saw is easy to use, and a circular saw requires skills to use it.
+Therefore, a miter saw is easy to use (here is how you to use the miter saw properly), and a circular saw requires skills to use it.

 A Circular saw is definitely more portable than a miter saw because they are lightweight and handheld.
 On the other hand, a miter saw needs a flat surface to mount it on and weighs more than a circular saw.
 Hence you can easily move a circular saw around and operate it whenever you need without needing a table.